 It is you – the survivor – who we care about.
 We take your safety and confidentiality very seriously.
 All of our services are completely confidential.
 We cannot and will not release any information about you without your written permission.

-We do not work with abusers.
+Our policy is not to work with the person causing harm in a relationship.
 We use a screening process to determine whether our services are appropriate for a person.
 If they are not, we do not work with the person.

 Where are you located?

 Elizabeth Freeman Center has offices in Pittsfield, Great Barrington, and North Adams, and staff in the Pittsfield Police Department, the Adams Police Department, and Berkshire County Kids’ Place.
-Our LGBTQ counselors can meet people at our offices or in safe locations almost anywhere in Berkshire County and the surrounding areas in western Massachusetts.
+Our LGBTQ counselors can meet people at our offices or in safe locations almost anywhere in Berkshire County.

 This project was partially supported by the Massachusetts Office for Victim Assistance through a Victims of Crime Act of 1984 (VOCA) grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.